NOAA-GFDL/MDTF-diagnostics/diagnostics/TUTT/doc/TUTT.rst

 Required model input variables
 -------------------------------

 Time-varying 2-D geopotential height fields at 200 hPa (unit: gpm).
-200-hPa geopotneitla height should be the monthly-mean field.
+200-hPa geopotential height should be the monthly-mean field.
 Horizontal resolution of the geopotential height data can be deceided by the user.
-Note that the longitude index of the data must goes from west to east (0-360E).
+Note that the longitude index of the data goes from west to east (0-360E).

 References